Head-To-Head Comparison: Core Molding Technologies (CMT) versus Its Competitors

 |2.46

-As a group, “Plastics products, not elsewhere classified” companies have a potential upside of 45.25%.
-Given Core Molding Technologies’ rivals higher probable upside, analysts plainly believe Core Molding Technologies has less favorable growth aspects than its rivals.
+As a group, “Plastics products, not elsewhere classified” companies have a potential upside of 40.26%.
+Given Core Molding Technologies’ peers higher possible upside, analysts clearly believe Core Molding Technologies has less favorable growth aspects than its peers.

-47.6% of Core Molding Technologies shares are owned by institutional investors.
-Comparatively, 76.3% of shares of all “Plastics products, not elsewhere classified” companies are owned by institutional investors.
-11.0% of Core Molding Technologies shares are owned by company insiders.
-Comparatively, 8.0% of shares of all “Plastics products, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.
+Core Molding Technologies has a beta of 2.1, meaning that its stock price is 110% more volatile than the S&P 500.
+Comparatively, Core Molding Technologies’ peers have a beta of 2.16, meaning that their average stock price is 116% more volatile than the S&P 500.

 Summary

-Core Molding Technologies rivals beat Core Molding Technologies on 7 of the 10 factors compared.
+Core Molding Technologies peers beat Core Molding Technologies on 7 of the 10 factors compared.

 About Core Molding Technologies (Get Rating)